neo4j-partners/virtual-graph-dbx/README.md

 **Faster queries across the board**

 - A full scan of the 300,000-row transfer relationship now aggregates in 3.6s.
 It used to take 40 to 45s.
-- Grouping by a whole node now pushes down to Databricks.
+- Grouping by a whole node is now fast.
 The structuring query runs in 1.1s, down from about 38s.
 The new-account velocity query runs in 1.3s, down from about 985s.
+A node group key still keeps the `GROUP BY` out of the SQL, so the graph engine does the grouping.
+The demo queries group by scalar ids, which push the `GROUP BY` down.
 - `count(DISTINCT ...)` is now fast.
 A 7-day window takes 2.0s, down from more than 5 minutes.
 - An unanchored four-hop traversal with `LIMIT 25` returns in 2.4s, down from about 14s.
-- Each of the 15 `basic` queries finishes in 0.4 to 1.7s.
+- Each of the 15 `basic` queries finishes in 0.4 to 2.0s.
 - The fraud visualization stars render in about 1s each, down from 9 to 10s.

 **TIMESTAMP results are no longer slow**

 - The engine no longer makes a `current_timezone()` round trip for each TIMESTAMP value.
-Warehouse query history shows zero such statements.
+Warehouse query history still shows one `SELECT current_timezone()` of about 60ms after each query that returns TIMESTAMP columns.
+A 210,289-row result triggered only one.
 - Queries that return relationships or timestamp columns now come back in under 2s at 25 rows.

 **The slow fraud queries now finish**

-- The shared-merchant burst query (query 9) completes in about 5s.
+- The shared-merchant burst query (query 9) completes in 5 to 9s.
 It used to exceed the 120s timeout.
-- The rapid-turnover query (query 10) completes in about 210s, inside the 300s default timeout.
+- The rapid-turnover query (query 10) completes.
 It used to run past 100s without finishing.
+Its original form took about 210s.
+The pushed-down rewrite under **Project changes** takes about 1s.
-- The pass-through mule query (query 8) runs in about 4 to 6s with its output column renamed.
+- The pass-through mule query (query 8) runs with its output column renamed.
+It takes 1 to 2s after the pushdown rewrite.

 **More Cypher runs on the server**

 - A HAVING-style `WHERE` on an aggregate alias now works, so threshold filters can stay in Cypher.
+On the aggregating `WITH` itself, it keeps the `GROUP BY` out of the SQL.
+In a second `WITH`, the `GROUP BY` pushes down.
 - `IS NULL`, `IS NOT NULL`, and `range()` now work.
 - Returning a node property alongside an aggregate of that node works.
 - Error messages are more specific.
 The engine now returns `42NG1` with a reason, such as `Aggregating WITH clause is not supported`.